What is atopic dermatitis?

 Atopic dermatitis is a chronic skin disorder.
 It causes dry, itchy, scaly patches on the skin, often on the face and scalp in babies.
 It’s most common in infants or very young children.
 Most will show signs of the condition in the first year of life.
 Symptoms may last until the teens or adulthood.
 It rarely starts in adulthood.
 Atopic dermatitis is not contagious.

 Atopic dermatitis tends to run in families.
 This suggests a genetic link.
-It’s also associated with asthma and allergies, which are immune disorders.
+It’s also associated with asthma and allergies.
+These are immune hypersensitivity disorders.

-Treatment for this condition is aimed at calming the skin and preventing infections.
+Treatment for this condition is aimed at calming the skin inflammation, decreasing the itching, and preventing infections.
 Good skin care and medicine to control itching and infection are used.

 What causes atopic dermatitis?

 Certain triggers can make atopic dermatitis worse.
-For example, stress, hot or cold temperature, certain fabrics, or detergents can cause a flare-up.
+For example, stress, hot or cold temperature, dry conditions, certain fabrics, or detergents can cause a flare-up.

 What are the symptoms of atopic dermatitis?

 The area of the body affected by atopic dermatitis may change with age.
 In infants and young children, it usually affects the face, outside of the elbows, and on the knees.
-In older children and adults, it tends to be on the hands and feet, the arms, and on the back of the knees.
+In older children and adults, it tends to be on the hands and feet, the arms, on the back of the knees, and the folds of the elbows.

 Symptoms are slightly different for each person.
 Common symptoms include: